LEGO Masters France – Season 1 Episode 3 Recap – Mega Cities & Cut In Half Challenge

-Our adventures with LEGO in France continues with the field down to six teams and the challenges getting tougher as every round will see a team eliminated.
+Our adventures with LEGO Masters France continues with the field down to six teams.
+The challenges getting tougher as every round will see a team eliminated.
 We have two big challenges to get through, Mega-City and Cut in Half.

 Alban & Xavier – Apartments of the Future

 Team Belgian Dads have decided to go with a futuristic apartment concept.
 With the idea that different units can fly into the scaffolding made trickier by their elaborate scaffolding.
 That holds the pods coming apart losing them time and creating anxiety as parts drop off as the table is carried over.

 They are relieved for the twist, taking the extra time to create an attack that revolves around Eric’s magic tricks turning into a giant tentacle plant.
 Eric then escapes in his flying apartment.
 The judges point out the risk they took in designing such a complex scaffolding.
 Which with the twist helped boost the impact of the attack with great use of red to create contrast and focus.

 The attack is well received with the units spilling out all over the place and crowds fleeing from the danger.